Traveling memories – Missing neverland

-The country is famous for many things – for Dairy, a reputation for having the best lamb on earth, indigenous Maori people, volcanoes, hot-springs, home to the intimidating Hakka and where middle earth came to life.
-Yes I’m talking about New Zealand…
+The country is famous for many things – Dairy, a reputation for having the best lamb on earth, indigenous Maori people, volcanoes, hot-springs, home to the intimidating Hakka and where middle earth came to life.
+Yes, I’m talking about New Zealand…

-It’s funny when I arrived I was just another face, another backpacker but just after a few weeks of being there I was seen by the locals as a local.
+It’s funny when I arrived I was just another face, another backpacker but just after a few weeks, I was seen by the locals as a local.
 With the town being so small everybody who lives there knows each other; it doesn’t matter if you’re a backpacker living there, a local family, or a business owner.
-I could walk into my local cafe, not even need to order and there would be a coffee ready for me.
+I could walk into my local cafe, not even having to order and there would be a coffee ready for me.

-Right now, if I shut my eyes I could be at a lakeside cafe with the mesmeric mountains in front of me, lost in their tranquility.
-I’d be cupping my coffee as that crisp mountainous air tries to bite my cheeks.
-I can here and see tourists all around me, all wrapped up layers, scarfs and woolly hats.
-Some of them ready for a day up in the mountains for skiing and snowboarding, some trying to take pictures to capture the perfect moments others wondering what activity to do next.
+Right now, if I shut my eyes I’m at a lakeside cafe with the mesmeric mountains in front of me, lost in their tranquillity.
+My hands warm by cupping my coffee as that crisp mountainous air tries to bite my cheeks.
+I can hear and see tourists all around me, all wrapped up layers, scarfs and woolly hats.
+Some of them ready for a day up in the mountains for skiing and snowboarding.
+Some trying to take pictures to capture the perfect moment’s while others wonder what activity to do next.
 (I’m actually smiling as I remember how it felt to be there.)

 New Zealand is widely known as the adventure capital of the world and that may be but the epicenter is in Queenstown.
 What extreme sports can you think of?
 Bungy jumps, canyon swings and drops, paragliding, skydiving, mountain climbing, white water rafting, quad or mountain biking through the mountains, jet boat rides through canyons, and of course skiing and snowboarding.
 In whatever way you want your adrenaline kicked to the max, Queenstown has the collection.

-As I mentioned above, this town is famous for being the epicenter for adrenaline junkies but that’s through the day – It’s when the sun disappears behind the mountains and the moon takes its place in the night sky that the back streets and alleys light up.
-Coffee and malt wine are replaced with beers, wine, spirits and jagabombs and the vibrancy is turned up a few notches and Queenstown really comes alive.
+As I mentioned above, this town is famous for being the epicenter for adrenaline junkies but that’s just through the day – It’s when the sun disappears behind the mountains and the moon takes its place in the night sky that the back streets and alleys light up.
+Coffee and malt wine is replaced with beers, wine, spirits, and jagabombs.
+And, the vibrancy and energy are turned up a few notches as Queenstown really comes alive.

 Just one more!